kristianhnielsen/freelance-website-astro/src/content/blog/How To Improve Web Accessibility.md

 ## Why should I care?

-[16% of the world population experience significant disability](https://www.who.int/en/news-room/fact-sheets/detail/disability-and-health), and the [WebAIM Million report](https://webaim.org/projects/million/) examined the home pages of the top 1 million websites and it was discovered that 96.3% of them failed to adhere to the most basic accessibility guidelines.
+<a href="https://www.who.int/en/news-room/fact-sheets/detail/disability-and-health" class="external-link" target="_blank">16% of the world population experience significant disability</a>, and the <a href="https://webaim.org/projects/million/" class="external-link" target="_blank">WebAIM Million report</a> examined the home pages of the top 1 million websites and it was discovered that 96.3% of them failed to adhere to the most basic accessibility guidelines.

 You can miss out on a lot of potential visitors if your website is inaccessible!
 In addition, making your website more accessible increases Search Engine Optimisation and user experience for everyone.

 Not making a website accessible because it takes too long and not impacting the majority of users, is the same as saying "_it takes too much time to check grammar, spelling, and proof-read a document_".
 The process of designing and developing a website _should_ include web accessibility as a natural step alongside considerations for performance, style, and responsiveness for mobile devices.

 Web accessibility may be somewhat invisible and seems more like an add-on feature, until the legal systemgets involved.
-Numerous regulations may call for a website to be accessible, and both [Netflix](https://www.nad.org/2011/06/16/nad-files-disability-civil-rights-lawsuit-against-netflix/) and [Dominos](https://www.cnbc.com/2019/10/07/dominos-supreme-court.html) have been the target of lawsuits.
+Numerous regulations may call for a website to be accessible, and both <a href="https://www.nad.org/2011/06/16/nad-files-disability-civil-rights-lawsuit-against-netflix/" class="external-link" target="_blank">Netflix</a> and <a href="https://www.cnbc.com/2019/10/07/dominos-supreme-court.html" class="external-link" target="_blank">Dominos</a> have been the target of lawsuits.

 ## So what can I do?

 ### Alternative Text

-In fact, missing alternative text, also known as _alt text_ for images is [one of the biggest accessibility issues](https://webaim.org/projects/million/).
+In fact, missing alternative text, also known as _alt text_ for images is <a href="https://webaim.org/projects/million/" class="external-link" target="_blank">one of the biggest accessibility issues</a>.

 Alternative text can be a quick and easy way to add accessibility to images.